 There is no secret or magic trading system.
 You have to learn to trade what works for you within the realm of probabilities and take what the market presents you.

 People and computers make up the market.
-There are now more computer program trading than humans.
+There are now more computers trading than humans.
 Both react to price action.
 When humans traded we called the reactions greed and fear that gauged the volatility in the markets.
-Now it is all based on algorithms that mainly drive price action.
+Now emotions are mostly replaced by algorithms that mainly drive price action.
 I believe that these algorithms revert back to the mean as bullish and bearish algorithms battle it out.
-Add in the constant ebb and flow of people pulling money out of the markets and putting money in again into this equation.
+Add into the equation the constant ebb and flow of people pulling money out of the markets and putting money in again.
 I intend to collect profits on these trends and reversions.

 Managing my own money is in my best interest.
 Gurus and financial advisors are not in my best interest for managing my money.
 I find them useless.
 I have friends and family that are brokers and owners of firms.
 They are great researchers and salespeople, but they will admit they suck as traders in the retail market.